Index154/slideshow-gallery/README.md

 ![image](https://github.com/Index154/slideshow-gallery/assets/105119758/db8094fe-35ae-4389-99ea-ffdb959b8a29)

 # Introduction
-An image slideshow gallery with the ability to rate images for sorting purposes
+An image slideshow gallery with the ability to rate images for sorting purposes.
+Warning: This documentation is slightly outdated.

 ## Basic functionality
 I made this app for the main purpose of rating my images and then sorting out the bad ones.
 It's also useful for cycling through large amounts of images to get some random inspiration.

 ## Planned changes and additions
 ### Important
+- More control over custom image pools
-- Popup when previously rated images are missing
+- Popup when previously rated images are missing.
+Right now it automatically changes the path of a rating if an images of the same name is found in a different folder source.
+This should be avoided
-- Removal of image ratings for images that no longer exist
+- Button for cleaning up the ratings file, removing ratings for files that no longer exist
-- Source folder profiles
+- Source folder save states
-- Config profiles + option for turning off autosaves
+- Config profiles + option for turning off autosaves?
+- Either the config html being opened in the main window OR only specific configs being synced from the config window to the main window to prevent overwriting other values + preventing interactions with the main window when another window is open

 ### Minor
 - Configurable hotkeys